lightsheet-team/lightsheet/README.md

 # Lightsheet
-A lightweight spreadsheet implementation with minimal dependencies written in Typescript.
+A lightweight spreadsheet implementation with minimal dependencies written in TypeScript.
 Lightsheet implements a standalone core for efficient spreadsheet data management, as well as a simple UI component for displaying data.
 Lightsheet supports displaying multiple sheets at once with cross-referenced data.

 The API has been designed with extensibility in mind, implementing features such as custom function definitions and an open event system.
-The API is documented in `main.ts`, and core structures are described in the project wiki.
+API methods are described in `main.ts`, and core functionality is documented in the project wiki.

 ## Installation
 - Run `npm install lightsheet`